dobtco/wintersmith-knowledge-base/contents/articles/dashboard/signup_and_login.md

 ## My password isn't working

 If your password isn't working, make sure that you're signing in with the correct email address and double check that caps lock is off.
-If it still isn't working, click the `forgot your password` question mark (see above) to reset your password.
+If it still isn't working, click the `Forgot your password?` question mark (see above) to reset your password.

 ## I'm having trouble resetting my password